alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### Does the Turing cover relocation and visa costs?

-Yes.
-The Turing recognises that relocating and applying for a visa have different associated costs and therefore will provide support for both.
+Yes; the Turing recognises that relocating and applying for a visa have different associated costs and therefore will provide support for both.
+The Turing will reimburse up to:
+ - £4000 for the cost of a visa application (including the NHS immigration surcharge);
+ - £2000 for relocation costs (if you are moving from Europe or the UK, as long as the move is over 50 miles); and
+ - £4000 for relocation costs (if you are moving from further overseas).

-All claims should be submitted within a year of the employment start date to Finance.
-For existing staff, visa claims should be submitted within one year of the visa renewal or amendment.
+All claims should be submitted within a year of the employment start date to Finance. kor existing staff, visa claims should be submitted within one year of the visa renewal or amendment.
-More information can be found on [Mathison](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=4141&utm_source=interact&utm_medium=quick_search&utm_term=relocation).
+More information for existing staff can be found on [Mathison](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=4141&utm_source=interact&utm_medium=quick_search&utm_term=relocation).

 ## Profile